greg-raven/Department-21/_posts/2021-08-17-dining-out.md

 Host: Um, looks like Tom will be your server tonight.

 Me: Great.
-Can you show us Tom’s vaccination card?
+Can you show us Tom's vaccination card?

 Host: Um …